These berry bliss balls are a favorite, no-bake, easy-to-make breakfast item. They are great for an on-the-go snack as well!

 Here is what you’ll need to make these berry bliss balls:

-Ingredients to make blueberry bliss balls.
-See recipe card for detailed ingredient quantities.
+Ingredients to make berry bliss balls.

 • Rolled Oats: I love using rolled oats as they are packed with nutrition!
 Gluten-free rolled oats make these berry bliss balls gluten-free.